 Summer Camp

 Welcome back!
-In the Summer of 2024, we’ll be offering a variety of residential summer camp sessions for campers age 5-18.
-We’ve enjoyed improving and strengthening our program, staff and facility and are excited to welcome you back, or for the first time!
+In the Summer of 2026, we’ll be offering a variety of sessions for campers age 5-18.
+We’re excited to welcome you back, or for the first time!

 Helpful links and Info: